 An industrial town producing wool, carpets, machine tools and beer.
 Halifax PLC started operations as a building society in the town in about 1853, but in more recent years, it forms part of the Lloyds banking group.

-You may have heard of Quality Street, Rolo, and Toffee Crisp sweets, these are all produced by John Mackintosh in Halifax.
+Quality Street, Rolo and Toffee Crisp (Chocolate bars) are produced in Halifax by John Mackintosh.

 The Piece Hall

 Opened in 1779 as a cloth and textile manufacturer, but now it’s a complex of restaurants, cafes, gift shops and bars.

 Enjoy a delicious meal while you take in the Georgian architecture, take a wonder around the various gift shops and take in the atmosphere, this lovely place offers.

 The building arranged in a square shape, with a grand courtyard in the middle.
 This is where you’ll find different events throughout the year.

 A music event was held, at The Piece Hall, on the weekend we stayed.
 And it was great to see families and friends, enjoy the event as much as we did.

 Check out The Piece Hall website for the latest events, join other families on a day out in Halifax.

 Related post: Things to do in Greenwich, East London